renoki-co/php-k8s/docs/CUSTOM-CRDS.md

 Scalable resources need a custom API on which you can call scale operations on them.
 Usually, this is done for resources that open a `/scale` endpoint to the API.

-On the default CRDs, this is applied to StatefulSets and Deployments.
+On the default resources, this is applied to StatefulSets and Deployments.

 You can look on [how StatefulSets are scaled](kinds/StatefulSet.md#scaling)